Vanille-N/meander.typ/src/bisect.typ

 /// Tests if content fits inside a box.
 ///
-/// WARNING: horizontal fit is not strictly checked
+/// WARNING: horizontal fit is not very strictly checked
+/// A single word may be said to fit in a box that is less wide than the word.
+/// This is an inherent limitation of `measure(box(...))` and I will try
+/// to develop workarounds for future versions.
 ///
 /// The closure of this function constitutes the basis of the entire content
 /// splitting algorithm: iteratively add content until it no longer `fits-inside`,